Peer sessions provide greater connection around content

 getting current professional wants and needs met; and

 Adding ratings of these KPIs to conference evaluations provides useful information about how well each event performs in these areas.
-Over time, it allows conveners to see if/how peer conference formats improve these metrics.
+Over time, conveners will see if/how peer conference formats improve these metrics.
 I also suggested that we include Net Promoter Scores in future evaluations.

 The client quickly decided to include these ratings in future conference evaluations.
-Our retrospective call helped us to improve how participants evaluate his events.
+As a result, our retrospective call helped us to improve how participants evaluate his events.
 This will provide data that will allow more informed decisions about future conference design decisions.

 Do your evaluations allow attendees to rate the connection and just-in-time learning effectiveness of your meeting?
 Do they rate how well your meeting met current professional wants and needs?
 If not, consider adding these kinds of questions to all your evaluations.
 Over time you’ll obtain data on the meeting designs and formats that serve your participants best.